What is Polivy and how is it used?

 Dosage Forms And Strengths

-For Injection: 140 mg of polatuzumab vedotin-piiq as a white to grayish-white lyophilized powder in a single-dose vial for reconstitution and further dilution.
+30 mg/vial or 140 mg/vial of polatuzumab vedotin-piiq as a white to grayish-white lyophilized powder in a single-dose vial for reconstitution and further dilution.

-POLIVY (polatuzumab vedotin-piiq) for injection is a preservative-free, white to grayish-white lyophilized powder, which has a cake-like appearance, supplied in a single-dose vial.
-Each carton (NDC 50242-105-01) contains one 140 mg single-dose vial.
+POLIVY (polatuzumab vedotin-piiq) for injection is a preservative-free, white to grayish-white lyophilized powder, which has a cake-like appearance.
+POLIVY is supplied as:

 Storage And Handling